 Too often, what we really crave is an authority figure who is going to take over for us when life becomes hazardous; when we have to pay the price for our mistakes; when we have to experience the conditions we created with our imperfections.
 So many people crave a “perfect life” where we don’t have to deal with any of that.
 We delude ourselves into thinking we can avoid ever making mistakes and avoid paying the price when we do.
 This is a dangerous illusion, made especially so because it’s so subtle we can easily gloss over it.
 By rationalizing it, we are able to deny it.

 If we feel confused about ourselves, our lives, or by what’s happening around us, this is a sign we’re suffering from this delusion and are deliberately avoiding growing up.
 If we are rebelling against authority figures, this is a sign we’re still craving the “right” authority.
 We want a super-person to come protect us from the troubles of life, so we don’t have to experience our reality.
 When we are autonomous though, we no longer need to rebel against authority.
-We are no longer confused.
-We can clearly see what’s true and what is not true, so we can decide to agree or not agree.
+We are no longer in confusion.
+Then we can clearly see what’s true and what is not true, so we can decide to agree or not agree.
 We don’t need to resort to rebellion or fearful submission.

 So how do we get there?
 What is the road to clarity and the ability to make good decisions?
 We must become willing to probe, search, question, explore and be open.
 Following such a course requires patience to sort out the issues in our life.
 There are no quick, ready-made answers.